 Notification Dialogs

-Notification dialogs are predefined modal window that can be used for various purposes such as:
+Notification dialogs are predefined modal windows that can be used for various purposes, such as:

-- provide a validation (where you need to acknoledge a certain action)
+• providing a validation (where you need to acknowledge a certain action)

 Errors

-You can show an error by using the following method:
+You can show an error using the following method:

 fn dialogs::error(title: &str, caption: &str) {...}

-This will create a modal window with the message provided to this method and one button (that contains the caption Ok
+This will create a modal window with the message provided to this method and one button (that contains the caption Ok).
+The following code:

-dialogs::error("Error","An error has occured during the last operation");
+dialogs::error("Error","An error has occurred during the last operation");

 will produce the following error modal window:

-Error dialogs are often use in scenarios where an error has occured and a specific action need to pe stop because of it.
-There are however cases where you will also want a retry option (if an error occurs, retry the same operation in the hope of another result).
-If this is the case, the following method can be used:
+Error dialogs are often used in scenarios where an error has occurred and a specific action needs to be stopped because of it.
+There are, however, cases where you will also want a retry option (if an error occurs, retry the same operation in the hope of another result).
+If that is the case, the following method can be used:

 fn dialogs::retry(title: &str, caption: &str) -> bool {...}